nidakhan990/username.nidakhan990.io/sprint/comithooks.md

+- Once we have followed the above steps, we can choose which hook we want to alter or create.
+Below is a table describing each commit hook thoroughly:

 ### A. Client-Side Hooks
 1. **pre-commit**: The pre-commit hook runs on the git commit event.
 This can be used for Static analysis, Linting, Spell-checks, and Code style checks.
 It takes zero arguments and exiting with a non-zero status aborts the commit operation.